The online Comment window has expired

 • Default_avatar

-Kimberlee MacVicar about 2 years ago
+Kimberlee MacVicar over 2 years ago

 I appreciate this effort, thank you, yet we all know it is a year too late.
 Oakland must remind everyone, especially Northeastern University, that Mills College is an important piece of Oakland's History.
 My main question is where has the entire city council been, including the Mayor, since the March 17, 2001 announcement by the Mills College president?
 Tweets were not enough as the school was still sold.
 From what I could see, Oakland's elected officials were not advocates to block the sale.
 Even Mayor Schaaf tweeted on 3/17/21 "The end of an era and the start of a new chapter. @MillsCollege is an Oakland gem that has empowered women since 1852.
 I look forward to this next phase as they shift to an institution..."
 Where was her outrage to fight to #SaveMills?
 Why was this not upsetting to her?
 Instead, she seemed fine with it like she knew this was coming.
 Investigate Schaaf too, along with the Bontas if you can.
 Thank you.